Tauvic/DriverAwareness/README.md

 Note: the video shows Rick August and his safe driving instruction video's.
 We cannot put a Rick next to every driver.
 But we try to provide useful feedback to every driver  [Rick August: Smart Drive Test video](https://www.youtube.com/c/Smartdrivetest)

 ## The business case
+Each year traffic accidents in the Netherlands with 6.8 million cars cost about 600 lives, 30.000 injuries and 17 billion euro.
+Each fatal accident costs 1,5 million euro and each serious accident about 250.000 euro.

 Currently most car lease and insurance companies focus on reduction of aggressive driving habits (speeding or hard breaking).
 They provide their customers with Apps that use Smartphone sensors for tracking vehicle location and acceleration.
 But this approach does not cover all aspects (distraction,drowsiness and driving maneuvers) and is therefore less effective to reduce accidents.
 Drivers usually know when they have aggressive driving habits. and aggressive drivers are usually not willing to change their habits.
 But cautious drivers are the majority and they are willing to learn and improve their driving skills in order to make their life safer.
 From a safety perspective the driver is better helped with a system that monitors driver alertness, warns them in potential dangerous situations and provides useful feedback for improving driving skills.
 This will reduce their chance of getting into an accident with 57 percent.